theblueskeleton/hellion/README.md

-# hellion
+# Hellion project
- Hellion theme and plugins for WP made on the basis of the https://html5up.net/zerofour responsive HTML template
+ **Hellion theme** and plugins for WP made on the basis of the https://html5up.net/zerofour responsive HTML template

  Made as a project for Softuni Wordpress For Developers course that started in October 2024